pirsarandib/sql_project_data_jobs/README.md

 ## Questions Answered

 ### 1. What Are the Top Paying Remote Data Analyst Jobs?
-**Insights:** This query identifies the top-paying remote Data Analyst jobs, allowing job seekers to target their applications more strategically.
+This query identifies the top-paying remote Data Analyst jobs, allowing job seekers to target their applications more strategically.

 ```sql
 SELECT